emacs-grammarly/keytar/README.md

 npm install -g @emacs-grammarly/keytar-cli
 ```

-or after you have installed `auth-source-keytar.el` in your `load-path`.
+or after you have installed `keytar.el` in your `load-path`.
 Do the following,

 ```el
 (require 'auth-source-keytar)